Payand/pig-game/readme.md

 #this is a pig game on JS

-#working with modol in JS
+1.working with modol in JS